Pyrdacor/Ambermoon/FileSpecs/EventData.md

 ## Dice 100 event (0x0F / 15)

+Rolls a dice and triggers the following event by a chance.
+Optionally an event can be triggered in case the fortune wasn't on your side.

 Offset | Type | Description
 --- | --- | ---
 0x00 | ubyte | Chance (0..100)